How is Zeffy free?

 The only organizations that can host a raffle in Illinois are:

-1. Religious, charitable, labor, business, fraternal, educational, veterans', or other bona fide not-for-profit organizations that:
+1. Bona fide religious, charitable, labor, business, fraternal, educational, and veterans organizations, or other bona fide not-for-profit organizations that:

 • Have a nonprofit organization in Illinois.